 Fiduciary Funds - Fiduciary funds are used to account for resources held for the benefit of parties outside the government.
 Fiduciary funds are not reflected in the government-wide financial statement because the resources of those funds are not available to support the City's programs.
-All of the City's fiduciary activities are reported in separate Statements of Fiduciary Assets and Liabilities.
+All of the City's fiduciary activities are reported in a separate Statement of Fiduciary Assets and Liabilities and a separate Statement of Changes in Net Position.